d3/d3-dispatch/README.md

 # d3-dispatch

 Register named callbacks and call them with arguments.
 Dispatching is a convenient mechanism for separating concerns with loosely-coupled code.
 A variety of D3 components, such as [d3-xhr](https://github.com/d3/d3-xhr), use d3-dispatch to emit events.
-You can think of this like Node’s [EventEmitter](https://nodejs.org/api/events.html), except every listener has a well-defined name so that it’s easy to remove or replace them.
+Think of this like Node’s [EventEmitter](https://nodejs.org/api/events.html), except every listener has a well-defined name so it’s easy to remove or replace them.

 [![dispatching events](http://bl.ocks.org/mbostock/raw/5872848/thumbnail.png)](http://bl.ocks.org/mbostock/5872848)